dappsnation/akita-ng-fire/doc/collection/guard/config.md

 ## Router Data

-You can set the `CollectionRouteData` directly in the route :
+You can set the `CollectionRouteData` directly in the route:

 ```typescript
 const routes: Route[] = [